RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * The cluster nodes will likely be treated as a one anonymous user.
- * The number of pulls during an initial or subsequent deployment might exceed the rate limiting for any aspect of the deployment: for our operator, Redis Enterprise, or for other non-Redis pods,
+ * The number of pulls during an initial or subsequent deployment might exceed the rate limit for other deployment dependencies, including our operator, Redis Enterprise Software, or for other non-Redis pods.
  * pull failures may cause serious delays in the ability for a deployment to pull the necessary images and so will affect the stability of deployments like the StatefulSet used by the Redis Enterprise operator.